eloiclacomme/key-club-website/README.md

 # key-club-website
-Website for Eastchester District Key Club
+Website for the Eastchester District Key Club.